jdimitrov-pantheon/workwithme.guide-myguide/index.md

 * **Continuous Improvement** - No matter how much or how little.
 I always try to learn new things.
 I can sometimes end up obsessing over them, but I still try to learn them.
 I also really appreciate when others are trying to learn and I do my best to help share everything I know with those who want to learn.
 * **Honesty** - I always strive to be as honest as I can be and I very much appreciate when others are honest with me.
 This is especially true when I might be doing something wrong.
 Knowing that someone cares enough to stop me and say "I think you might be wrong here" is something I really value
 * **Respect** - I love the act of showing and being shown respect.
 It really helps with my other two values.
 If someone is honest with me, I respect them more and if someone has earned my respect, I value their honesty more.
 * **Loyalty** - I am a very loyal person, by nature, and I will always do my best to help those around me.
+I also appreciate loyalty in return.

 ## Personality